rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise3/README.md

 ## Monitoring and Observability Integration

+### Validating Observability in a Distributed Environment

+In Exercise 1, you built an application with robust observability.
+Now that your application is running in a dynamic, distributed Kubernetes environment, it's crucial to confirm that all of that instrumentation is still working correctly.
+This section verifies that your application's metrics, logs, and health checks are accessible from outside the container, enabling seamless integration with monitoring systems.

 ### Step 10: Verify Prometheus Metrics Integration

 Confirm that your Prometheus metrics are accessible for monitoring system integration: